jackjliew/ai-openscale/language-support.md

 - The {{site.data.keyword.aios_short}} API has not been translated.
 - The installation mechanism for {{site.data.keyword.wos4d_full}} has not been translated.
 - Bidirectional languages are not currently supported.
+- Explainability for unstructured text models is not supported for continuous script languages, such as Japanese, Chinese, and Korean, which don't use whitespace or punctuation characters to separate words.

 ## Limitations for {{site.data.keyword.aios_short}} documentation
 {: #sl-langs-limit-doc}